 Ethical features: zero waste, vegan, non-toxic, glass vial, no plastic insert

-This zero-waste mascara from Zerra & Co comes in a plastic-free glass vial in colors of dark brown and black.
+This zero-waste mascara from Zerra & Co. comes in a plastic-free glass vial in dark brown and black colors.

 It also comes with the option of reusing your old wand or getting bamboo wands.
-You can let the brand know if you want to skip the bamboo-made wand altogether.
+Let the brand know if you want to skip the bamboo-made wand altogether.

 They make this mascara with vegan ingredients free from animal testing.
 They are also free of parabens and fragrances.
 Unlike other mascara products, this mascara only takes a second to dry.